AStarStartup/XCaliBed/.github/ISSUE_TEMPLATE/mission.md

 ---
 ## Problem

-The problem is...
+The problem is

 ## Solution

-The solution is...
+The solution is [see title].

 ### File Affected